Shahla9/New-York-taxi-demand-prediction/README.md

 ### Data Preparation:

-In the initial phase, the "Data Preparation" notebook outlines the steps taken to fetch, clean, and prepare taxi demand data sourced from the New York City government's website.
+In the initial phase, the "Data Preparation" notebook outlines the steps taken to fetch, clean, and prepare taxi record data sourced from the New York City government's website.
 Key steps included:

 #### Data Fetching and Cleaning:
 Removing date outliers and cleaning the dataset to ensure accuracy.